About the Rafael Cintrón Ortiz Latino Cultural Center

 - Connects UIC campus with community leaders, artists, and cultural institutions through public programs including: Zona Abierta, Civic Cinema, Noche de Poetas, ARTivism, and Special Programs.

-Our Guiding Framework
+Our Guiding Principles and Practices

 - Personal and group identity is always in flux and shaped by social circumstances through interactions among the diverse members of a community, and between those members and outsiders;